Zelin-Wu/Zelin-Wu.github.io/_publications/2024-02-17-paper-title-number-4.md

 title: "Evolutionary Neural Networks for Option Pricing: Multi-Assets Option and Exotic Option"
 collection: publications
 permalink: /publication/2024-02-17-paper-title-number-4
-excerpt: 'This paper presents a novel framework based on the evolutionary neural network to solve the generalized Black-Scholes equation arising in the financial market efficiently and accurately.
-We first employ the evolutionary neural network to parameterize the PDE involved in option pricing into ODE.
-Thus we may use a standard ODE solver to solve the ODE problem.
-The framework is flexible and can handle various boundary conditions and terminal conditions, allowing customization based on specific market requirements and scenarios.
-Moreover, our method offers a reliable and deterministic solution methodology for the pricing framework, as it does not rely on stochastic training.
-This deterministic nature enhances the reliability and stability of our approach, making it well-suited for real-world applications in option pricing and financial markets.
-The experiments on multiple settings are carried out to illustrate the applicability and accuracy of the proposed framework.'
+excerpt: 'This paper proposed a novel approach called Evolutionary Neural Network to solve option pricing problems.
+Evolutionary Neural Network has time-variable parameters, transforming the time-dependent PDEs into ODEs and then applying a standard ODE solver to solve it.
+This framework is flexible with boundary conditions and can scale up to higher dimensions, allowing pricing customized options.'
 date: 2023-10-03
 venue: 'Proceedings of the AAAI Symposium Series'
 paperurl: 'http://Zelin-Wu.github.io/files/Evolutionary Neural Networks for Option Pricing.pdf'